 The next important step to take after the exploration phase is to extensively plan the migration.
-It’s important to have input from most key people (if not all) in the company, which makes it a must to schedule a team meeting.
+It is essential to have input from most key people (if not all) in the company, which makes it a must to schedule a team meeting.

-Considering the fact that switching from Box to Microsoft 365 will involve moving sensitive data, it’s best to approach the migration processes on a project basis, in a professional way.
+Because switching from Box to Microsoft 365 will involve moving sensitive data, it is best to approach the migration processes on a project basis, in a professional way.

 Structuring the project will further help streamline data migration, especially high-volume data migration.
 This translates to having the migration done by a dedicated technical team of the migration service provider.

-Another important aspect to consider when planning Box to Office 365 migration is cost savings.
-If your company is planning to migrate from Box to Microsoft 365, one of the primary reasons can be cost savings.
+Another vital aspect to consider when planning Box to Office 365 migration is cost savings.

 In most cases, migrating medium/large-sized business data can be complex and time-taking.
 If the data to be migrated exceeds a couple of tens of TB, we recommend segregating the migration process in batches.

-If you want to get highly articulate, it’s a good step to provide a deadline for batch data migration or the entire one-time migration to the data migration team.
+If you want to get highly articulate, a good step to take is to provide a deadline for batch data migration or the entire one-time migration to the data migration team.
 This way, the overall operations do not get disrupted in any way.

-When planning to migrate from Box to Microsoft 365, it’s also important to determine if all or specific sharing permissions are to be migrated.
+When planning to migrate from Box to Office 365, it is also important to determine if all or specific sharing permissions are to be migrated.

 3. Choosing the Right Box to Microsoft 365 Migration Infrastructure

 The data migration needs can differ in terms of data volume (size), data and information confidentiality, and data fragments which can affect migration throughput.
-Therefore, choosing the right data migration infrastructure is as important as choosing the right cloud suite.
+Therefore, choosing the right data migration infrastructure is critical.

 With CloudFuze, you get the flexibility to not only choose a dedicated hosting server over a standard SaaS data migration server but also complete the entire data migration project through your company’s data center.